Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • fluorescein instillation test;

-Blennorey at the child serves as the basis for inspection of parents.
+Blenorrhea in a child serves as a basis for examining the parents.
 The well-being of a newborn depends on their health.

 Treatment of the disease

-General and local therapy is aimed at the destruction of the causative agent of the pathology, lasts approximately 2 weeks.
-In complex treatment, in addition to a pediatrician and an ophthalmologist, a dermatovenerologist is involved.
-The acute course of blennorrhea requires the systemic use of antibacterial drugs.
-A second smear is also taken to determine the effectiveness of the therapy.
-Main activities:
+General and local therapy is aimed at destroying the pathogen and lasts approximately 2 weeks.
+In addition to the pediatrician and ophthalmologist, a dermatovenerologist participates in complex treatment.
+The acute course of blenorrhea requires the systemic use of antibacterial drugs.
+A repeat smear is also taken to determine the effectiveness of the therapy.
+Main events:

-• Regular (every 1-1.5 hours) jet cleansing of the conjunctival cavity with saline.
+• Regular (every 1-1.5 hours) jet cleansing of the conjunctival cavity with saline solution.

-• The use of an antibacterial drug for instillation of the eyes or intramuscular injection.
+• The use of an antibacterial drug for eye drops or intramuscular injection.

-• Use of a protective bandage for a healthy eye for warning purposes.
+• Use a protective bandage for a healthy eye for preventive purposes.

-Washing of the mucous membrane of the eyes is carried out with solutions of sodium chloride, "Furacilin", potassium permanganate.
-After the cleansing procedure, the eyes are instilled with sulfanilamide or antibacterial agents - Albucid, Tetracycline, Penicillin.
-With exacerbation, antibiotics are prescribed in the form of injections.
+Rinsing the eye mucosa is carried out with solutions of sodium chloride, Furacilin, and potassium permanganate.
+After the cleansing procedure, the eyes are instilled with sulfonamide or antibacterial agents - Albucid, Tetracycline, Penicillin.
+In case of exacerbation, antibiotics are prescribed by injection.
 In case of damage to the cornea, antimicrobial liniments are used, including erythromycin ointment or containing tetracycline.

 Folk recipes

-It is recommended to supplement the treatment of blennorrhea with the use of herbal decoctions.
-The most effective are chamomile, sage, calendula.
-Several times during the day, the affected eyes are washed with decoctions to remove purulent deposits.
-The use of such products accelerates recovery, as the plants have an antibacterial and disinfectant effect.
-One of the ways to prepare a medicinal potion:
+Treatment of blenorrhea is recommended to be supplemented with the use of herbal decoctions.
+The most effective are chamomile, sage, and calendula.
+The affected eyes are washed with decoctions several times during the day to remove purulent plaque.
+The use of such products speeds up recovery, as the plants have an antibacterial and disinfectant effect.
+One of the ways to prepare a medicinal drug:

 1. Pour 1 tbsp. l. flowers with 200 ml water.